 Endpoints represent the base component in Citrus for sending and receiving messages.
 The endpoint usually is defined inside the Citrus Spring application context as Spring bean component.
 Now it is also possible to create dynamic endpoint definitions at test runtime.
 This comes in very handy when you just want to send or receive a message with Citrus as is.
 You do not need to add the complete endpoint configuration but only use a special endpoint uri pattern.
 Citrus will create the endpoint at runtime automatically.
-Learn how to use the dynamic endpoint pattern in Chapter 31, Dynamic endpoint components.
+Learn how to use the dynamic endpoint pattern inendpoint-components.

-B.7.
 Changes in Citrus 1.3.x

-B.7.1. @CitrusTest and @CitrusXmlTest annotations
+@CitrusTest and @CitrusXmlTest annotations